 Shiitake, cremini, and white mushrooms are the mushrooms that make up this earthy and meaty mushroom stuffing.
 Combine that with fresh herbs like sage, thyme, parsley and a few veggies for a flavorful and satisfying side dish for your Thanksgiving dinner and other gatherings during this holiday season.
 Sourdough bread is the perfect matching bread for this recipe with its health benefits along with its crusty crust and airy inside for a perfectly moist bite.
-This stuffing recipe is butter free and made with the highest quality Extra Virgin Olive Oil from Greece: "Lia" available in our online shop.
+This stuffing recipe is butter free and made with the highest quality Extra Virgin Olive Oil from Greece.

 Three Mushroom Stuffing Variations

 For this mushroom stuffing recipe, I'm giving you three variations to match your liking.
-The options are vegan, vegetarian, and one with Spanish chorizo for those who can't live without meat:).
-See details on the recipe card.
+The options are:

 Interesting Facts about Sourdough Bread